No matter what year it is, people always ask the question, “What’s better for growing my audience? Blogging or social media?”

-It's also usually much easier to connect directly with people on social media than it might be through a blog.
-On a blog, you're kind of limited to leaving a comment and hoping it gets read.
+It’s also usually much easier to connect directly with people on social media than it might be through a blog.
+On a blog, you’re kind of limited to leaving a comment or sending an email and hoping it gets read.

 But on social media, it’s much more fast-paced and interactive.
 Conversations are happening, and oftentimes the person who runs the brand is the one that you’re directly reaching out to and potentially communicating with, so it feels a little more personal.

 And because social media feels a little more personal, it may help shorten how much time someone needs between when they find you and when they’re ready to buy from you.